MS Polarlys current position

 MS Polarlys Wiki

 Polarlys cruise ship belongs to the fleet of the Norwegian coastal voyage operator Hurtigruten (cruiseferry company).
-It joined the fleet in 1996 as company's third vessel to have this name.
+It joined the fleet in 1996 as the company's third vessel to have this name.
 The word "Polarlys" means "polar light" in Norwegian.
 The vessel (IMO 9107796) is Norway-flagged (MMSI 259322000) and was constructed in Ulsteinvik (at Ulstein Verft Shipyard).
-The boat boasts extensive use of wood in all public areas, polished brass and mahogany panelling, contemporary art by Norwegian authors (paintings, sculptures, carvings, glass artworks).
+The boat boasts extensive use of wood in all public areas, polished brass and mahogany paneling, contemporary art by Norwegian authors (paintings, sculptures, carvings, glass artworks).

 MS Polarlys cruises along the coast of Norway - from Bergen (southern coastal parts) to Kirkenes in the north.
 Most use the boat as transportation (ferry).
 Cruise passengers stay for the full roundtrip, booking it as a cruise ship.
 Cruise passengers can opt for 5-11 nights stays, with the full 12-day sailing from Bergen to Kirkenes, then going back southbound.
 In most ports of call are offered Hurtigruten-sponsored excursions and tours.
 A ceremony "Crossing the Arctic Circle" welcomes newcomers.
 On Hurtigruten Norwegian coastal voyages, the line offers flight-cruise package deals.
 Bookings are protected with ATOL Certificate.
 ATOL stands for "Air Travel Organisers' Licensing" (Civil Aviation Authority, UK).